FerretDB/FerretDB/website/blog/2023-04-11-ferretdb-1-0-ga-opensource-mongodb-alternative.md

 We also confirmed that popular database management tools such as `mongosh`, [MongoDB Compass](https://www.mongodb.com/products/compass), [NoSQL Booster](https://nosqlbooster.com/), [Mingo](https://mingo.io/) are able to leverage the current feature set of FerretDB.

-It’s like managing a MongoDB database, but it is FerretDB (and open source) under the hood.
+It's like managing a MongoDB database, but it is FerretDB (and open source) under the hood.
 We think this is insanely cool!

 ## What database backends does FerretDB support?